Term Life Insurance Quotes

 Whole Life Insurance is similar to term insurance in that once the policy is issued, the death benefit or monthly premium can never be increased by the insurance company.

 The difference between whole life and term insurance is that whole life builds cash value over time, provides lifetime coverage, and costs quite a bit more than term insurance.

-Whole Life Insurance is generally a popular choice for any prospective client looking to accumulate wealth based on guaranteed interest rates rather than accepting the risks inherent with traditional investing.
+Whole Life Insurance is generally a popular choice for any prospective client looking to accumulate wealth based on guaranteed interest rates rather than accepting the risks inherent in traditional investing.

 Final Expense Life Insurance

 Simply put, a final expense life insurance is a purpose for purchasing whole life insurance.
 This means that a whole-life policy is purchased specifically to cover the final expenses of the policyholder when they die.